 |Sunlight||Full Sun, Part Sun|

 |Mature Height||6-8 Feet|

 |Botanical Name||POWDERBLUE Vaccinium ashei|

-How to Plant & Care for Your new Powderblue Blueberry Bush
+How To Care for your new Powderblue Blueberry Bush

 When planting your Powderblue Blueberry be sure to choose the right location and conditions for your new plant to thrive.
 Spring and Fall are ideal times to plant.
 However, if you avoid extreme temperatures you can plant your Blueberry almost any time of the year.